jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 **Computer Science** and **Software Engineering** are related yet different.
 ***Computer Science is to Software Engineering and Chemistry is to Chemical Engineering***.
 They have a lot in common, but the former of each pair is the science and the latter is the application.
-Even professional blur this distinction.
+Even professionals blur this distinction.

 **Computer Science** is how you get the computer to do what you want it to do.
 **Software Engineering** is how a team gets the computer to do what they think the customer wants the computer to do in such a way that they can easily change it when the customer tells them that what it does isn't what they wanted.